Our Top Recommended Australian Betting Site:

 - For races with 8+ runners, place bets are commonly paid at 1/5 of the win odds.
 So if win odds are 10-1, the place odds are 10-1 x 1/5 = 3-1.

-- In handicap races or races with 16+ runners, each way betting may pay down to 1/4 of the win odds for first 3 placings.
+- In handicap races or races with 16+ runners, each way betting may pay down to 1/4 of the win odds for the first 3 placings.

 - Bookmakers can also offer enhanced each way terms for certain races, so always check the details.